NEARFoundation/trulioo-app/README.md

 # 4. Run the following command
 yarn start-dev

-# 5. Go to your mongodb databse with MongoDBCompass for example (or any other explorer) and naviagte to the codes table
+# 5. Use MongoDB Compass or any other tool to connect to your database (such as mongodb://localhost:27017/) and browse the `trulioo/codes` table of your Mongo database.
-# 6. Copy the value code of one of the entries of the codes table
+# 6. Copy the value code of one of the entries of the codes table (such as 6c7079b6022347ada53f37f489fc773a)
-# 7. Go to the url from EXTERNAL_SERVER_URL from ngrok followed by / and the code
+# 7. Go to the URL from EXTERNAL_SERVER_URL from ngrok followed by / and the code (such as https://b755-104-176-165-201.ngrok.io/6c7079b6022347ada53f37f489fc773a)
+# 8. You can use fake data (as long as it passes validation) when filling out the forms to test.
 ```